cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 The COSE Key Thumbprint is produced according to the process described in {{Section 3 of -COSE-KID}}.

-When computing the JWK Thumbprint as described in {{-JOSE-KID}}, the required parameters for algorithm key pairs are:
+When computing the JWK Thumbprint as described in {{RFC7638}}, the required parameters for algorithm key pairs are:

 - "kty"
 - "alg"
 - "pub"

-Their lexicographic order, per {{Section 3.3 of -JOSE-KID}}, is:
+Their lexicographic order, per {{Section 3.3 of RFC7638}}, is:

 - "alg"
 - "kty"
 - "pub"

-The JWK Key Thumbprint is produced according to the process described in {{Section 3 of -JOSE-KID}}.
+The JWK Key Thumbprint is produced according to the process described in {{Section 3 of RFC7638}}.

 See the `kid` values in the JSON Web Key and COSE Key examples in the appendix for examples of AKP thumbprints.